-SR11 Which agricultural management interventions are most influential on soil organic carbon (using time series data)?
+SR11 Which agricultural management interventions are most influential on soil organic carbon (based on time series data)?

 A map of knowledge on farming and soil organic carbon